inspec/inspec/docs/resources.rst

 speed -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``speed`` matcher tests the speed of the network interface, in MB/sec.
-For example:
+The ``speed`` matcher tests the speed of the network interface, in MB/sec:

 .. code-block:: ruby